babonet13/HostYourNode/readme.md

 About the stack
 -
-Such a stack could be composed by :
+This stack could be composed by :
  <table>
     <thead>
         <tr>